 Do you look at your company website or marketing materials and realise they don’t stand out from your competitors?

-Have you been thinking of branding – or rebranding – your business?
+Have you been thinking of branding ? or rebranding ? your business?
 Or have you recently refreshed your branding and have noticed an increase in generating new leads?
-I'd love to hear your comments below if you have had any of the above?

 PS.
 We offer roadmapping sessions and brand strategy sessions that can help define your branding or website project.
 I’m currently offering a free 30-minute consult with me to discuss your brand issues.